PillowFishSticks/Milestone-Project/README.md

 ### Visitor Goals

-The target audience for the resume website is:
+The target audience for the resume website are:
 - People who are looking to employ a fullstack developer.
 - Recruitment agencies recruiting potential candidates.
 - Potential employers doing further research into their employee.